 Income taxes: We account for income taxes in accordance with ASC 740, Income Taxes.
 We record a tax provision for anticipated tax consequences of the reported results of operations.
 Deferred tax assets and liabilities are measured using currently enacted tax rates and statutory tax rates applicable to the years in which we expect these temporary differences will affect taxable income.
 These assets and liabilities are analyzed regularly, and we assess the likelihood that deferred tax assets will be recoverable from future taxable income.
 When necessary, a valuation allowance is established if it is more likely than not the deferred tax asset will not be realized.
-We report the net deferred tax asset and liabilities are calculated by combining them based on their jurisdiction.
+We report the net deferred tax asset and liability as a long-term asset or liability.
+Net deferred assets or liabilities are calculated by combining them based on their jurisdiction.